NLHPP

 We are therefore producing a new strategy, fit for the future, with the main goal of promoting the principles of reduce, reuse and recycle as part of a circular economy.

-We hosted pop-up events in each of our seven constituent boroughs, ran focus groups and a short survey.
+In 2023, we ran a listening exercise that included pop-up events, focus groups and a short survey to gather the views of partners, residents, community groups and local businesses.
 This resulted in the listening exercise report, which summarises what participants told us about their environmental priorities.
 The full report and a one-page summary can be found on the Commonplace page for the Joint Waste Strategy.

 What roles are played by NLWA and its constituent boroughs?